-Your organization is in the market for new blood—someone to optimize efficiency in operations, assist with restructuring, or lead a market entry division.
+Your organization is in the market for new blood—someone to optimize efficiency in operations or lead a market entry division.

 Monetary Influence